 What causes hearing loss?

-Presbycusis is the ageing process of hearing and is the most common cause of hearing loss amongst he elderly.
-But, by far the most common cause which we do have control over, is noise exposure.
-The World Health Organisation recommends that young people limit exposure to loud sounds and listening to personal audio players to only one hour a day.
-Listening to very loud sounds or being exposed to loud industrial noise causes trauma to the hair cells in the cochlea and they die, never to return.
+However, the most significant cause of hearing loss that we can control is noise exposure.
+The World Health Organization recommends that young people limit their exposure to loud sounds and personal audio players to only one hour a day.
+Listening to very loud sounds or being exposed to loud industrial noise can cause trauma to the hair cells in the cochlea, leading to permanent damage.

 In addition to ageing and noise exposure, there are other factors that can contribute to hearing loss.
-These include genetics, infections, birth complications, trauma to the ear, ototoxic medication, chemical toxins, certain infections during pregnancy, poor diet and central or auditory processing disorders.
+These include genetics, infections, birth complications, trauma to the ear, ototoxic medication, chemical toxins, certain infections during pregnancy, poor diet, and central or auditory processing disorders.

 The good news is that approximately half of global hearing loss could be prevented through public health interventions.
 This includes measures such as immunisation, proper care during pregnancy, avoiding exposure to loud noise without protection, and being cautious with certain medications.

 What are the different levels of hearing loss?

 1. Mild: This level of hearing loss ranges from 25 to 40 dB.
 Individuals with mild hearing loss may have difficulty understanding speech in noisy environments or when there is background noise.
 They may also miss some soft or distant sounds.

 2. Moderate: Hearing loss is considered moderate if it falls within the range of 41 to 55 dB.
 People with moderate hearing loss may struggle to hear and understand conversations, especially in noisy situations.
 They may miss out on important speech sounds and frequently ask others to repeat themselves.